anissen/solitaire/tasks.md

    * Images in tutorial
    * Stars in highscore list?
 * Show total score on the menu screen and award 1 star for each 1000 points
+* Animate total score on menu screen
+* Snap point icon to right of score?
+* Add stars icons to ranking screen

 Bugs:
 * Crash when starting a normal game, then finishing another game mode and resuming the normal game